DataCloud-project/DEP-PIPE/README.md

 ## DEP-PIPE components and dependencies

 > DEP-PIPE is based and extends the **MAESTRO** product of UBITECH.
-Some of the components of DEP-PIPE will be released open source, while others are considered important for the exploitation of the DataCloud Toolbox as a whole.
-With the  **first release of DEP-PIPE** (October 2022) the code of the following sub-components that have been build in the scope of the project as extentions, will be provided in the corresponding folders.
+While MAESTRO is clouse source, the components presented below  are released open source, while the updates perfomed in the UI are considered important for the exploitation of the DataCloud Toolbox as a whole and remain as closed source extensions of MAESTRO.

 - DataCloud Deployment Controlller: https://github.com/DataCloud-project/DEP-PIPE-translator
 - Drift Detection Libraries: https://github.com/DataCloud-project/Monitoring-and-Drift-Detection-Libraries